-Meanwhile, in Brazil - a country that accounts for a third of total global coffee production - Rainforest Alliance certification has ensured that coffee growers and producers are protected, while also providing an overall benefit to the land that surrounds these farms and estates.
+Meanwhile, in Brazil - a country that accounts for a third of total global coffee bean production - Rainforest Alliance certification has ensured that coffee growers and producers are protected, while also providing an overall benefit to the land that surrounds these farms and estates.
 Alas. these are just two ways in which this incredible institute can put the ‘ethical’ back into ethical coffees.

-We also stock a Nicaraguan Bird Friendly Coffee which, as the name suggests, has a ‘Bird Friendly’ Certification from the Smithsonian Institute.
+We also stock a speciality coffee, the Nicaraguan Bird Friendly quality Coffee which, as the name suggests, has a ‘Bird Friendly’ Certification from the Smithsonian Institute.
 This delicious coffee is produced by the Procafe RL cooperative, which deals with about 90 smallholder farmers.
 All of these farms, situated in the northern department area of Madriz, next to the border with Honduras, are also organic.
 The Procafe RL cooperative itself, meanwhile, is a certified cooperative organisation which has partnered with Fair Trade since 1992.
 Similar to Rainforest Alliance, Procafe RL cooperative’s services also offer marketing and technical assistance to all their farms and estates.